Looking for an easy-to-make, warm, and comforting healthy breakfast? Look no further than this cinnamon and spice oatmeal recipe.

 Old-fashioned oats are soaked and cooked with a variety of warm spices, vanilla extract, and a little salt to enhance the other flavors.

-Who didn't grow up eating instant oatmeal packets for breakfast before school?
+Who didn't grow up eating Quaker instant oatmeal packets for breakfast before school?
 They were quick and easy to make and tasted pretty good.

 The only problem is they are loaded with sugar and artificial flavor.
 That's what makes this recipe so great!
 It is filled with simple ingredients and you have complete control over how much sugar is added.